-By law, you are required to collect taxes on all orders created in any state where you have nexus.
-ReCharge has made it easy for you to specify where you have nexus, and will automatically calculate the tax rate on all orders processed through the ReCharge checkout.
+By law, you are required to collect taxes on all orders created in any state where you have a physical presence.
+Recharge has made it easy for you to specify where you have a physical presence, and will automatically calculate the tax rate on all orders processed through the Recharge checkout.

-To specify where you have nexus, select Taxes from the Settings drop-down menu within the ReCharge Dashboard.
+- Select Taxes from the Settings drop-down menu within the Recharge Dashboard.

-List the zip codes for the states where you have tax nexus in the Add a physical presence or economic nexus section.
+- List the zip codes for the states where you have a physical presence and select Add.

 Economic nexus exceptions